 Penn State Wilkes-Barre offers outstanding academic opportunities.
 More than 160 Penn State majors can be started at Penn State Wilkes-Barre and completed at the University Park campus or another Penn State location.
 It’s a smooth transition – 60 percent of students do it!
 No matter where you start, your degree will be a Penn State degree, one of the most respected in the world.

-In addition, six bachelor’s degree programs can be completed right at this campus:
+In addition, eight bachelor’s degree programs can be completed right at this campus:

 Surveying Engineering – The Surveying Engineering degree provides a basic undergraduate education required for private and public service in the profession of surveying with particular emphasis being placed on fundamental surveying principles required in all areas of surveying.

 Information Sciences and Technology – The IST degree provides students with the theoretical frameworks and skill sets necessary to compete and be productive in the information technology-intensive global context that defines the new “Information Age.”

 Electrical Engineering Technology – The EET degree provides a graduate with the technological skills to bridge the gap between scientific advancement and practical electrical devices and systems.

 Business – The Business degree is a professionally oriented program that combines the theoretical underpinnings of core business disciplines, notably management, marketing, finance, and supply chain management, with applied study in a practical setting.

 English – The English degree explores the imaginative and practical uses of English through courses in literature, writing, rhetoric, and language, develops perspectives on human nature and cultural values, and teaches graduates how to gather, analyze, synthesize, and communicate information.

 Administration of Justice – The Administration of Justice degree provides students with an education focused on the understanding and analysis of the justice system as well as prepare students for careers in the administration of justice.